PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 16:47:14
+Last updated: 2024-04-07 16:47:47
-Random Quote: Come on, we gotta rally.
-Make some memories. - Piper Chapman
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky